webclinic017/PyPortfolioOpt/README.md

 Contributions are _most welcome_.
 Have a look at the [Contribution Guide](https://github.com/PyPortfolio/PyPortfolioOpt/blob/main/CONTRIBUTING.md) for more.

-I'd like to thank all of the people who have contributed to PyPortfolioOpt since its release in 2018.
+We'd like to thank all of the people who have contributed to PyPortfolioOpt since its release in 2018.
 Special shout-outs to:

 - Tuan Tran